 You should consider ways to manage mental ill health in your workplace which are appropriate for your business, such as providing information or training for managers and employees, employing occupational health professionals, appointing mental health trained first aiders and implementing employee support programmes…’

-Our training team find that on first aid courses, there is always huge interest when we talk about panic attacks – and as the years go on, delegates are more and more comfortable to talk about their own experiences because of reduced stigma.
+Our training team find that on physical first aid courses, there is always huge interest when we talk about panic attacks – and as the years go on, delegates are more and more comfortable to talk about their own experiences because of reduced stigma.

 Our recommendation, as suggested by the HSE, is that workplaces assess their need to provide physical first aiders in the same way as mental health first aiders.
 This is based on the number of employees on site, and the risks employees are exposed to.